 Book with instruction and music for the Kantele

-I’ve created a 32-page book for the kantele.
+I’ve created a 35-page book for the kantele.
 The book includes directions on how to tune and play the kantele.
 The book also includes fingerings for several songs.

 I developed the kantele book based on requests from people who purchased my kanteles and said they’d love to have a music book.

 The larger 5-string kanteles are typically made with with woodburned soundboards (as illustrated by the goldfinch kantele).
-With a lower pitch than the sopranino, it’s a relaxing instrument to play.
+With a pitch an octave lower than the sopranino, it’s very relaxing to play.